hliutongco/jekyll-now/_posts/2017-12-8-CSS-Position.md

 This post contains a super basic and non-technical explanation of the position property.
 Check out the below links if you want to learn more:

-MDN documentation https://developer.mozilla.org/en-US/docs/Web/CSS/position < this one has a helpful demo CSS-tricks page https://css-tricks.com/almanac/properties/p/position/ < this one has gifs A List Apart article https://alistapart.com/article/css-positioning-101 < this one is super thorough
+[MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/position): this one has a helpful demo [CSS-tricks page](https://css-tricks.com/almanac/properties/p/position/): this one has gifs [A List Apart article](https://alistapart.com/article/css-positioning-101): this one is super thorough